-Edinburgh is a beautiful and historic city full of exciting places to explore and spectacular annual events to enjoy.
-The city is also well-connected with the rest of the UK, making day trips to other parts of scenic Scotland very accessible.
+Edinburgh is a beautiful and historic city full of exciting nooks and crannies to explore and spectacular annual events to enjoy.
+The city is also well connected to the rest of the UK, making day trips to other parts of scenic Scotland, England and Wales eminently accessible.
 Here are some of Edinburgh's best offerings of things to see and do.

 Recommended attractions in Edinburgh

-This old and magnificent fortress was once home to kings and queens and has been involved in numerous historic conflicts.
-A centre point of the city, the castle deserves an afternoon for a full tour – and don't forget to catch the magnificent view of Edinburgh from outside the castle.
+This old and magnificent fortress was once home to kings and queens and was involved in numerous historic conflicts.
+A centre point of the city, the castle deserves an afternoon for a full tour – and expats shouldn't forget to take a moment to admire the magnificent view of Edinburgh from outside the castle.

 Palace of Holyroodhouse

 The Royal Family’s official residence in Scotland, this stunning property is situated at the foot of Arthur’s Seat in the midst of Holyrood Park.
-Visitors may tour the palace, the Great Gallery, as well as Holyrood Abbey (the oldest section of the palace) all year round, except when the Royal Family is in residence.
+Tours are available all year round, except when the Royal Family is in residence, usually one week per year.
+Highlights include the Throne Room, the Great Gallery, the Royal Dining Room and the personal chambers of Mary Queen of Scots.

 Running from Edinburgh Castle through to Holyrood Palace, the Royal Mile is a favourite tourist spot.
 Lining the streets of the Royal Mile is an eclectic mix of tourist shops, pubs and historical attractions.